xmrrh/aws-android-social-sample/content/socialapp/appsync/amplify-appsync.md

   }
 ```

-When 'amplify add api' is completed, push to create cloud resource.
+When 'amplify add api' is completed, push to create a cloud resource.

 ```bash
 amplify push